psu-libraries/researcher-metadata/README.md

 1. **Web of Science** - We performed a one-time import of a static set of publication and grant data from Web of Science for publications that were published from 2013 to 2018.
 We obtained a copy of this data on a physical disk.
+We import the following types of records from Web of Science:
+    - authorships
+    - contributor_names
+    - grants
+    - publications
+    - research_funds

 1. **National Science Foundation** - We import grant data that we download from the National Science Foundation [website](https://nsf.gov/awardsearch/download.jsp) in the form of XML files.
+We import the following types of records from NSF:
+    - grants
+    - researcher_funds

 1. **Open Access Button** - We import URLs to the content of open access publications that are provided by Open Access Button via their web [API](https://openaccessbutton.org/api).
 We only look up publications in